tylalin/en-itmatic101-blog/offsec/kali-linux-with-vagrant-for-htb.md

 coverY: 0
 ---

-# Kali Linux with Vagrant for HTB
+# Kali Linux with Vagrant and Ansible for HTB

 ## Why?

-Because I can.
-Since I have started setting up an lab environment for Offensive Security (OffSec), I h
+Ever since I embarked on setting up my Offensive Security (OffSec) lab environment, I foresaw the need to streamline the process in case of mishaps with my Kali Linux VM in VirtualBox.
+And indeed, there were a few instances where experimentation led to unintended consequences.
+To mitigate this, I resolved to automate the setup every time I needed to reset or modify the Kali Linux VM.

+Given my familiarity with Vagrant for managing virtual environments, it made perfect sense to leverage it for setting up the Kali Linux VM in VirtualBox.
+I stumbled upon the Kali Linux Vagrant box available on HashiCorp's Vagrant Cloud site, accessible at https://app.vagrantup.com/kalilinux/boxes/rolling.
+For provisioning, I opted for Ansible without hesitation, confident in its ability to prepare the VM for my OffSec endeavors.

 ## Prerequisites